itera-sd2201/itera-sd2201.github.io/calendar.md

 ---
 layout: page
-title: Calendar
+title: 📖 Materi
 description: Listing of course modules and topics.
 ---

-# Calendar
+# Materi
-This calendar outlines all topics of the course and has links to all lecture videos and slides.

 {% for module in site.modules %}
 {{ module }}